felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Being left-handed definitely didn't help with smears.
-Thus, the search for my pen of choice began, a pen that, no matter what type of paper I chose, without let me down, and would not smear.
+Thus, the search for my pen of choice began, a pen that, no matter what type of paper I chose, would not let me down, and would not smear.

 Online searches seemed to center on three candidates:
 - Pilot G-2 07 (which I already knew was not for me)